Jakub-Lukac/TF-Nested-For/README.md

 ## Project Overview

-Demo to showcase how manipulate with arrays(lists) and maps in terraform
+Demo to showcase how to manipulate with arrays(lists) and maps in terraform

 ## output "data-output-list"